nscamp/nscamp/where.md

 The venue has beds, a large main space, breakout rooms, 3 teepees plus a huge outdoor area.

 The bed rooms are shared and there are proper showers.
-If you like a bit more privacy you could bring a tent.
+If you like a bit more privacy you are welcome to bring your own tent.

 * The camp is in the country side
 * It located approximately 60 min drive from Melbourne